VarboxInternational/docs/content-management.md

 <a name="send-a-custom-email"></a>
 ### Send A Custom Email

-Given that these custom emails the [VarBox](/) platform provides finally extend the Laravel's `Illuminate\Mail\Mailable` class, you can send these emails like you always did inside a Laravel application.
+Given that these custom emails the Varbox platform provides finally extend the Laravel's `Illuminate\Mail\Mailable` class, you can send these emails like you always did inside a Laravel application.

 ```php
 use App\Mail\YourMail;